qwasi/docs/README.md

 1. The provider services ([Apple](https://developer.apple.com/system-status/), Google, etc) are not available
 2. Certificates have expired or are missing
 3. The Qwasi messaging queues are full and causing delays
+4. The Qwasi message routers have not been whitelisted in your applications (GCM only).

 #### Recommendations